IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   for retrieval, model, or policy workstreams.
 - `[cleanup]` controls which vendor directories reset, which paths are deleted outright, and which globs should survive a reset.
-  `ensure_lfs_hooks` installs `git-lfs` hooks locally when required, `repair_lfs_hooks` rewrites trunk-managed hook scripts to invoke the matching `git lfs` subcommand,
-  `normalize_symlinks` rewrites fragile vendor symlinks to plain files, `metadata_directories` and `metadata_patterns` strip macOS cruft across key vendor paths, `remove_orphan_wheels` deletes dependency artefacts that no longer appear in `requirements.txt`, and `lfs_paths` guarantees git-lfs pointers are hydrated before packaging begins.
+  `normalize_symlinks` rewrites fragile vendor symlinks to plain files, `metadata_directories` and `metadata_patterns` strip macOS cruft across key vendor paths, and `remove_orphan_wheels` deletes dependency artefacts that no longer appear in `requirements.txt`.
 - `[git]` introduces precise staging lists, templated commit messages, optional sign-off, and guarded pushes.
-The orchestrator ensures the listed patterns exist in `.gitattributes` to keep large files tracked by git-lfs and uses `pointer_check_paths` to refuse commits when LFS pointers remain unhydrated.
 - `[telemetry]` can emit `vendor/packaging-run.json`, recording start and end timestamps, per-phase outcomes, and the config file that guided the run.
 - `[commands]` adds resilient shell execution by allowing configurable retry